ADG Efficiency

 • We can only pass encoding as a keyword

-Solution Two: Using Typevar for Multiple Return Types
+Solution 2: Using Typevar for Multiple Return Types

 Typevar allows polymorphic contracts - generic functions that can work with different return types.